build-on-aws/content/posts/cloud-account-cost-fundamentals/index.md

 https://youtu.be/NZnr1vSJTs0?t=650

-UPDATE

 ## 4. Security is important

-Shared Security model? limits in place, UPDATE
+Security and Compliance is a shared responsibility between AWS and the customer.
+Understanding this [shared responsibility model](https://aws.amazon.com/compliance/shared-responsibility-model/) is important.
+AWS is responsible for protecting the infrastructure (hardware, software, networking, physical facilities) that runs all AWS services.
+The customer is responsible for configuring security on the AWS services the customer selects.

 ![Shared Responsibility Model for Security](images/Shared_Responsibility_Model_V2.jpg)

+AWS provides tools that we can use to apply security controls according to our individual requirements.
+Whenever you are performing any activities, ask yourself how can you make it secure.

 After you set your billing alerts, create an AWS Identity and Access Management (IAM) User.
 Even if this is your personal account and you are the only one using this account, DO NOT use the AWS root login (i.e. email id and password you used to create the account).
 Create an **IAM User** with **Administrative access for yourself** and use that to login to the AWS Console.

 These might feel like an additional step on your journey to begin using cloud, and you might want to skip it and dive straight into hands-on.
 However, like with any other activity on the internet, SECURITY should be your highest priority.
-If you do not follow these best practices, you are making yourself vulnerable and it can ultimately affect your pocket.
+If you do not follow these minimal best practices, you are making yourself vulnerable and it can ultimately affect your pocket.

 ### 4.1 Why and how to secure root access